BRUCE ALONZO GOFF (1904-1982)

 Goff's contributions to 20th-century architecture are widely praised.
 His archive—including architectural drawings, paintings, musical compositions, photographs, project files, and personal and professional papers—is held by the Ryerson & Burnham Libraries at the Art Institute of Chicago.
 Bio adapted from Wikipedia.
 Research by Catherine Westergaard Cramer.

-Goff is a 2020 film by Britni Harris which covers his life and career as remembered by friends and students.
+Goff is a 2020 film by Britni Harris on Goff's life and career as remembered by friends and students.
 There was also a 1965 film by Joe Price called The Artistry of Bruce Goff.

 1918 - The McGregor House, 1401 South Quaker Avenue, Tulsa OK.
 One of Goff's first known designs, created while he was still in high school.
 Sold in 1986 to Garrett Gilbert.
 Sold in 2013 to Preservation Strategies, LLC.
 Listed in the National Register of Historic Places in 2014.